ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/use-precondition-in-test-cases-2.md

 **This how-to will teach you how to do the following:**
 * How to use precondition in test cases
+* Analyzing the results of a test case with preconditions

 ## 2 Prerequisites